robsontenorio/marina/multiple/README.md

 ## Private GitHub Registry

-Our images were pushed to the GitHub Registry using GitHub Actions.
+Our images were pushed to the **Private GitHub Registry** using **GitHub Actions**.
 So, you need to authenticate  in to the registry on your **VPS** to pull the images.

-The following script will authenticate you on the Private GitHub Registry and store the credentials on docker config file.
+Run The following script will authenticate you on the Private GitHub Registry and store the credentials on docker config file.

 [How to get a GitHub Classic Token?](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)